igomrod/fastapi-hex-arch-kata/README.md

 * POST should add a new todo
 * GET should return all todos
 * Each retrieved todo includes: title, description, days since todo was created
+* title is required and max 5 words
+* description is required and max 15 words

 Note: It is ok to store todos in memory